bulyonov/undertake.js/README.md

 ### Validate function parameters

-You can validate function parameters by calling `expect` method from function prototype or by using `Undertake.expect`.
+You can validate function parameters by calling `expects` method from function prototype or by using `Undertake.expects`.
 Both calls are equal.

 <pre>var sum = function (a,b) {
     return a + b;